Detroit-style pizza: Reception

 GQ food critic Alan Richman included Buddy's Pizza and Luigi's the Original among his 2009 list of 25 best pizzas in the USA.
 A Detroit-style pizza made by Randazzo, who was then working at Cloverleaf, won the 2012 Las Vegas International Pizza Expo world championship.
 The Chicago Tribune reviewed Jet's Pizza in 2013 and rated it very highly.
 In 2019, The Daily Meal named Buddy's the best pizza in Michigan.
 The Detroit Free Press named the Cloverleaf its Classic Restaurant of 2020.

 In 2020, four Detroit-area restaurants, Buddy's, Supino Pizzeria, Loui's Pizza, and Cloverleaf Pizza, were listed in the 101 Best Pizzas in America by The Daily Meal.
 Pizza Today named Via 313, one of the leading Detroit-style pizza shops in the country, its "Independent Pizzeria of the Year" in 2020.
 Plate mentions that "The chewy crust, crispy cheese corners, and hearty meal of a slice fits precisely with what customers want right now: rich, satisfying comfort to-go."
 The Palm Beach Post describes how within minutes, a Delray Beach, Florida, bakery with a Detroit-style pizza pop-up store sells out its takeout pizza that is ordered online at noon on a Monday for pickup on the following Sunday.
 A writer for Delish originally from Chicago and now based in New York City provided a positive review in an article correspondingly entitled "What Is Detroit-Style Pizza?
-It's Way Better Than Your Deep Dish Or New York Slice".
+It's Way Better Than Your Deep Dish or New York Slice".

+In 2025, the Detroit Free Press reviewed Hungry Howie's version of Detroit-style pizza, noting its adherence to key characteristics of the style while evaluating its execution as a national chain offering.